foundata/guidelines/containerfile-style-guide.md

   'example-linux-amd64.spdx.json'
 ```

 Use exactly one scanner stack as the authoritative release gate.
 [Syft](https://github.com/anchore/syft) and [Grype](https://github.com/anchore/grype) MAY replace Trivy for SBOM generation and vulnerability matching when a project documents a concrete benefit, such as materially better SBOM coverage for its language ecosystem.
-They provide neither the required secret scanning nor the required configuration scanning, so such a project must still cover those scan types — in practice by keeping Trivy anyway, which is why the default is Trivy alone.
+They provide neither the required secret scanning nor the required configuration scanning, so such a project must still cover those scan types, in practice by keeping Trivy anyway, which is why the default is Trivy alone.
 Do not run two scanners as parallel release gates: their databases and matching differ by design, so a dual gate produces conflicting findings and duplicated exception handling rather than additional safety.
 A non-gating second-opinion scan MAY be used for audits.

 ### SBOMs<a id="sboms"></a>